w9jds/w9jds.github.io/_posts/2015-2-8-create_material_design_navigation_drawer.md

 {% endhighlight %}

 With those styles, you just need to make sure the `DrawerLayout` in your main activity has the `fitsSystemWindow` attribute set to true.
-This should make the drawer go your statusbar correctly.
+This should make the drawer go your status bar correctly.
 There is one problem though.
-Since the statusbar is being drawn there android assumes you don't want your content to start until under your statusbar.
+Since the status bar is being drawn there android assumes you don't want your content to start until under your status bar.
 So if you put an image on the top for the header (like Google does), you would get a white bar above it.
 So to fix this you need to add in a custom layout called `ScrimInsetsFrameLayout` which insets the view to get rid of that white bar.
 That class can be found in this gist:

 {% include JB/gist gist_id="a753888dd64668ab3efa" %}
 {% include JB/gist gist_id="a753888dd64668ab3efa" gist_file="jekyll-bootstrap.js" %}